 Germany and France, the two largest economies in Continental Europe, are often described as countries with severe structural problems on the labor market as institutional arrangements provide only for limited adaptability of the national employment system.
-Therefore, the need for reform is seen as paramount in these two countries.
+Therefore, the need for reform is seen as paramount in these two countries in particular.
 The paper will first discuss the relation between labor market and welfare state institutions in Continental Europe and the political economy of institutional reforms before analyzing the institutional changes implemented over the last decade and assessing their effects on levels and structures of employment and unemployment.
-The paper asks what kind of reforms were adopted for which reasons and if they helped improve labor market performance.
-It analyzes the political economy of recent labor market reforms in Germany and France and shows whether there is a unique "Continental" European path of institutional adaptation that might eventually lead to a modified, but viable labor market arrangement in Germany and France.
+Outcomes of these reforms with respect to overcoming the labor market problems will be analyzed in a European context, i.e. in comparison with both EU-15 average and data on selected European countries such as the United Kingdom, Denmark and the Netherlands.
+These countries were chosen because, first, they show diverse patterns of labor market institutions and represent different types of welfare states and employment systems, and, second, because of the fact that they are often taken as "model" countries with regard to labor market reforms and employment performance.
+The paper discusses the political economy of recent labor market reforms in Germany and France and provides an outlook on probable paths of future institutional change.